qLibc

 bool qqueue_pushint (qqueue_t *queue, int64_t num)

-qqueue->pushint(): Pushes a integer onto the top of this queue.
+qqueue->pushint(): Pushes an integer onto the top of this queue.

 void * qqueue_pop (qqueue_t *queue, size_t *size)

-qqueue->pop(): Removes a element at the top of this queue and returns that element.
+qqueue->pop(): Removes an element at the top of this queue and returns that element.

 char * qqueue_popstr (qqueue_t *queue)

-qqueue->popstr(): Removes a element at the top of this queue and returns that element.
+qqueue->popstr(): Removes an element at the top of this queue and returns that element.

 int64_t qqueue_popint (qqueue_t *queue)

-qqueue->popint(): Removes a integer at the top of this queue and returns that element.
+qqueue->popint(): Removes an integer at the top of this queue and returns that element.

 void * qqueue_popat (qqueue_t *queue, int index, size_t *size)

-qqueue->popat(): Returns and remove the element at the specified position in this queue.
+qqueue->popat(): Returns and removes the element at the specified position in this queue.

 void * qqueue_get (qqueue_t *queue, size_t *size, bool newmem)